pdoehle/swc-notes/sql.md

 3. There should be no redundant information.
 This is balancing act (see `Site` and `Visited`).
 We could have all the records in one giant table like a spreadsheet, but then we run the risk of needing to change multiple values needlessly when we update information.
 4. The units for every value should be stored explicitly.
 We don't have this in our `Survey` table and it's a problem (see Roerich's values).

-# Creating and Modifying Data
+## Creating and Modifying Data
+> * Write statements that create tables.
+> * Write statements to insert, modify, and delete records.

 So far we have discussed how to get data from databases, but not how to put data in databases.
 Let's create a new database.

 ```sql